SimpleDataLabsInc/prophecy-docs/docs/release_notes/prophecy-libs.md

 tags: [functionality, compatibility, version, library, plib, plibs, license]
 ---

-Prophecy-libs is a small and lightweight utility library, offering a comprehensive set of Spark functions tailored for Prophecy customers.
-It addresses the most common data transformation use cases, including monitoring, auditing, connectors, and other data processing functions.
-This versatile library supports Scala and Python Spark environments.
+Prophecy Libs are small and lightweight utility libraries, offering comprehensive sets of Spark functions tailored for Prophecy customers.
+They address the most common data transformation use cases, including monitoring, auditing, connectors, and other data processing functions.
+These versatile libraries support Scala and Python Spark environments.

-Released artifacts are available below:
+Here are the released artifacts:

-- Prophecy-libs for Scala (latest version: 8.0.29): [Maven](https://mvnrepository.com/artifact/io.prophecy/prophecy-libs)
+- Prophecy Libs for Scala: [Maven](https://mvnrepository.com/artifact/io.prophecy/prophecy-libs)
-- Prophecy-libs for Python (latest version 1.9.9): [PyPi](https://pypi.org/project/prophecy-libs/)
+- Prophecy Libs for Python: [PyPi](https://pypi.org/project/prophecy-libs/)

+For a list of the latest versions, see [Version Chart](/docs/release_notes/version_chart.md).

 ## Functionality

+This section includes the functionalities offered by Prophecy Libs.

 ### Pipeline Monitoring

 Out of the box, Spark lacks auditing or monitoring capabilities for its Pipelines.
-Prophecy-libs bridges this gap by offering step-by-step transformation monitoring, enabling users to easily comprehend pipeline execution metrics (e.g., times of arrival, amount of data processed), data profiles, and detailed debugging information at every Pipeline step.
+Prophecy Libs bridges this gap by offering step-by-step transformation monitoring, enabling users to easily comprehend Pipeline execution metrics (e.g., times of arrival, amount of data processed), data profiles, and detailed debugging information at every Pipeline step.

 :::note